 I began to quiz my fellow IVF mamas and infertility warriors, and many of them told me that they too had been on the pill for many years, and when they came off, they just didn’t get a period.

 So why do some women get pregnant as soon as they come off the birth control pill and other women struggle to ovulate?
-What are the real risks and effects of birth control on future fertility?
+Is this birth control infertility?
+What is the real risk of birth control infertility?
 Let’s look at what the research says!

 Research suggests that using birth control over a long period of time may cause a delay in fertility.
 A systematic literature review looked at women who discontinued oral contraceptives (aka. the birth control pill) in order to get pregnant and found that women who had been on the pill had a delay in getting pregnant – for some it may have taken a year, for others even more.
 Because they didn’t really compare this with a proper control, it’s hard to know if this is a normal amount of time for couples who are trying to conceive, or if the pill played a role at the delay.